Sign In / Sign Out

 The BS degree program in public health teaches students to develop and apply knowledge from multiple disciplines for the promotion and protection of the health of the human population.
 This degree is designed to appeal to students interested in populations of people (rather than an individual's health), preparing the students with skills in the five core areas of public health, namely:

-The required internship component of the program (PBH 444: Public Health Field Experience) allows students to gain practical experience in public health professions.
+The required internship component of the program (POP 444: Population Health Field Experience) allows students to gain practical experience in public health professions.
 Graduates typically work as public health practitioners who are competent to plan, implement, evaluate and monitor public health functions and activities in a variety of settings.
-They are prepared to fill various positions in public and community health as well as pursue further education through graduate study, including a Master in Public Health degree.
+They are prepared to fill various positions in public and community health as well as pursue further education through graduate study, including a master's degree in public health.

 Health Solutions, College of